TNTurnerLab/CNPI/README.md

 # Python Plotting

-Paired with c++ codes for custom visuaization of copy number and genotype output
+Paired with C++ codes for custom visualization of copy number and genotype output

 ## Required
   - Karyotype file input to tell the program if it is 46XY 46XX etc..